 antitrust, cartels, international, criminal law, foreign relations, comity, per se

 Hovenkamp, Herbert J., "Extraterritorial Criminal Jurisdiction under the Antitrust Laws" (2013).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 1850.

 Antitrust and Trade Regulation Commons, Comparative and Foreign Law Commons, Courts Commons, Criminal Law Commons, European Law Commons, Industrial Organization Commons, International Relations Commons, International Trade Law Commons, Jurisdiction Commons, Litigation Commons, Political Economy Commons